 Many chefs in the sector have been promoted to positions of Chefs or Sous Chefs on the basis of their experience but without qualifications.
 This PDA will allow you to gain practical and specialist skills at a high level, along with certification for the level of work that you are performing.

-- Achieve a Level 7 qualification in one semester
+- Potential to complete a level 7 qualification in six months

 - Blended delivery including face-to-face practical classes and online theory